MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

 12 letters and digits:
-- two letters (not case sensitive)
+- two letters (not case-sensitive)
 - eight digits
-- two letters (not case sensitive)
+- two letters (not case-sensitive)

 ### Checksum